 - drivers of global change and how to respond to them

 - socio-political and economic analysis in the global context,

 - social purpose organizational dynamics and performance,

-- models of community development
+- models of community development in a global context,

 - how to manage conflict and tensions across multi-cultural contexts,